 So you are ready to unleash your inner songwriter, and learn how to write a song?
 Welcome!

 Songwriting is a craft.
 And like any craft, it will take time, effort and plenty of practice before you come close to writing your first half-decent song.
-Which means the best time to get started, when there is so much to learn about how to make a song, is right now.
-No time to lose…
+Which means the best time to start, when there is so much to learn about how to make a song, is right now.
+So, budding song creator, no time to lose…

 Of course one post cannot possibly cover every aspect of this illusive craft.
 What it will do, however, is take you step-by-step through the basics of songwriting.
 And help you write your first song.
 It will also show you how you can use songwriting software to make the process a little easier.
-Then finally we have heaps of songwriting tips and techniques to help you progress.
+Then finally we have heaps of songwriting tips and techniques to help you progress toward your goal to become a song composer.

 A quick question for you … What is the difference between an amateur and a professional songwriter?
 Well according to Oscar Hammerstein, the amateur is “money-mad”.
 The amateur wants to make some quick money and thinks that songwriting is an easy way to do that.
 However the professional just loves songs and loves songwriting.
 Quick tip to becoming a pro: don’t even think about the commercial aspect of songwriting for now.
 Be a professional, and write songs because you love it.